allenjminch/IntroAppliedMathFinalProject/README.md

 # IntroAppliedMathFinalProject
-Considered two different extensions to the SIR model to incorporate the dynamic of waning immunity.
+Devised and implemented two different extensions to the SIR model to incorporate the dynamic of waning immunity.
+My class had already discussed the SIR model and provided some code for simulating a basic differential equation SIR model and a basic agent-based SIR model.
+Using this code we were provided with as a starting point, I made some modifications and added in new code to implement my extensions.